rize-network/app-studio-web/src/components/Avatar/Avatar.md

     </Vertical>
   );
 };

 ```

 ### **fallback**

-"fallback is an optional string for a fallback image URL, in case the src fails to load."
+"Optional string for an image URL to use if the primary 'src' fails to load."

 ```tsx
 import React from 'react';
 import { Avatar } from '../Avatar';

 export const FallbackDemo = () => <Avatar src="" fallback="ML" />;

 ```

 ### **styles**

-"styles is an optional property for custom styling of the Avatar component, following the AvatarStyles type."
+"Optional object to apply custom styles to the avatar component."

 ```tsx
 import React from 'react';